 This grant is awarded to students demonstrating the greatest financial need according to a federal eligibility formula.
 To be eligible, you must be an undergraduate student working toward your first bachelor’s degree.
-Award amounts for the 2015-16 award year range from $626 to $5,775, depending upon need and hours enrolled.
+Award amounts for the 2019-20 year range from $657 to $6,195 depending upon need and hours enrolled.

 This loan is guaranteed by the federal government.
 You are eligible for this loan if you are enrolled at least half-time in a degree seeking program, are not in default on a federal loan or owe a repayment on a federal grant, and meet all other eligibility criteria.
 There are two types of the Federal Direct Loan; Subsidized and Unsubsidized.

 Information regarding interest rate, consolidation and other specific loan information can be found by clicking on the following link.

 NOTICE: There is a limit to the total amount of Federal Direct Subsidized student loans that you may receive.
 Please visit http://studentaid.ed.gov/types/loans/subsidized-unsubsidized#is-there-a-time-limit for more information.

 Subsidized Stafford Loans are based on financial need as determined by the Free Application for Federal Student Aid.
 The government pays the interest on Subsidized loans for you as long as you remain enrolled at least half-time in a degree seeking program.
 The amount you can borrow during each academic year is based on your grade level.

 Unsubsidized Direct Loans are not based on financial need.
 You are responsible for the interest while you are in school.
 You can either pay the interest quarterly or have it accrue and added to the loan principle.